Trokky/trokky/.changeset/studio-branding-enhancements.md

   - Show custom logo when configured
 - **Added** `useStudioBranding.ts` hook:
   - Convenience hook for accessing branding from StudioContext
+- **Enhanced** `useDocumentTitle.ts`:
+  - Simplified to use branding.title directly from API (already merged with correct priority on backend)
+  - Removed redundant authentication checks and fallback logic
+  - Consistent document title across login and authenticated states

 ## Breaking Changes
 None.
 All changes are backward compatible with fallback to default branding.